martinthomson/i-d-template/doc/SUBMITTING.md

 submission.
 Lightweight tags don't have an email address and the first author listed in the draft will be attributed instead.

-**Important**: Push the commit that you intend to tag before you push the tag to check that the draft can be built correctly.
-Pushing the tag won't also push the commit it references and so the build will not run.
-Circle (and maybe Travis) will then refuse to build that tag ever again.
+**Important**: Push the commit that you intend to tag before you push the tag.
+This will check that the draft can be built correctly so that you don't tag a broken state.
+Pushing the tag won't also push the commit it references and so the build will not run, perhaps not ever.

 **Note**: The email address you use for making this submission needs to match a verified datatracker account email address ([create one